Photo: Glenda Taylor for Bob Vila

-To earn a spot on this list, each step stool must be sturdy and packed with safety and user-friendly features that make it easier to gain a bit of extra height around the home.
-One of these step stools may be your perfect find.
+To make our list of the best step stools, each of the following models had to demonstrate sturdiness and come with safety and user-friendly features that make it easier to gain a bit of extra height around the home.
+One of these step stools may be the perfect find for you.

 - Height (top step): 18.7 inches

 - Weight capacity: 500 pounds

 - Automatic locking mechanism keeps the step stool from collapsing when in use